corriebar/Statistical-Rethinking/Chapter 10/chapter10_Ex.md

 ![](chapter10_Ex_files/figure-markdown_github/unnamed-chunk-44-1.png)

-Blue points show the observed proportions whereas the estimates probability and 89% percent interval are shown in black.
+Blue filled points show the observed proportions whereas the estimates probability and 89% percent interval are shown in black and open points.
 Except for the case 0/0/0 (small, immature pirate and small victim), all observed proportions of success are within the 89% interval for the predicted probabilities.

 1. Predicted **success count**